Ré Soupault: Paris

+Tunis

+Between 1938 and 1943, the couple lived in Tunisia, where Phillippe Soupault established the anti-Fascist Radio Tunis, speaking out against the Italian Radio Bari.
+Working as a freelance photographer in Tunis, Ré Soupault published reportages for numerous magazines from August 1938 onwards.
+She photographed emigrants, pilgrims, nomads and in the palace of the Tunisian monarch, and also took self-portraits.
+The French government acquired photographs of her for little money.

+She began to be interested in the role of women in a Muslim country and learnt about the existence of the "Quartier réservé" in Tunis.
+This was a closed district to which women who had been rejected by their families and society were deported and where prostitution was their only source of income.
+Ré Soupault's good relations with the authorities allowed her access to this neighbourhood for two days, accompanied by a local policeman.
+She took portraits of women in almost empty rooms and captured their gazes.
+These were the only photos ever taken there and were later published in the book Ré Soupault – Die Fotografin der magischen Sekunde.

 Personal life

 At the Bauhaus, she got to know her first husband Hans Richter in 1922 with whom she got married in 1926.
 The couple befriended architect Mies van der Rohe, painter Fernand Leger and composer Paul Hindemith amongst others.
 In 1927, the marriage with Richter broke and by 1931 they divorced.
 Her second husband was Phillippe Soupault, who she got to know at a reception at the Russian Embassy in Paris in November 1933 and married in 1937.

-Between 1938 and 1943, the couple lived in Tunisia, where Phillippe Soupault established the anti-Fascist Radio Tunis, speaking out against the Italian Radio Bari.
 Following the arrest of Phillippe in March 1942 by German troops in Tunis, they fled to New York in 1943.
 In the following years, the couple travelled through South America for the Agence France-Press.
 After their return to the United States, Ré and Phillippe Souplault separated, and he returned to Paris.